 Land uses in the immediate vicinity of the survey area include vacant, residential, and commercial land uses.
-Vacant, undeveloped land is located to the north, south and east of the survey area, while residential uses are located along the west, northwest, and northeast boundaries of the survey area.
-Additionally, commercial uses were currently being built near the northwest corner of the project boundary at the time of the field survey.
+Vacant, undeveloped land is located to the north, south, and east of the survey area, while residential uses are located along the west, northwest, and northeast boundaries of the site.
+Additionally, commercial uses were currently being built along the western boundary at the time of the field survey.